 Bukit Bintang has many glitzy malls, making it a shopaholic’s paradise.
 There’s a good selection of street food and restaurants, and evenings are lively with street entertainers and enticing bars.

 Trendy and hip, Bangsar has many cool cafes and a hipster vibe.
-It’s also one of the city’s wealthiest areas.
-Sri Hartamas and Damansara Heights are also pretty well-to-do areas and popular places to live; for the regular tourist, however, they probably don’t hold much of interest.
+It’s also one of the city’s wealthiest areas and the coolest place to stay.
+Even if you don’t end up staying here, it’s well worth a visit.

 Kuala Lumpur’s 4 Best Neighborhoods to Stay in